WDD-CODER/Sprint2/README.md

 The fun family in the phone is different from the fun family in my computer.
 It's better.

 Make sure border-line disappears After user done Entering text

+When pressing line centered, it makes the borderline only in the center and not expand all over the line.